ObliviousCompute/Oblivious_Compute/Heart/README.md

 2) Same-partition contention resolves deterministically by dominance
 3) Multiple nodes converge to a single final state under shuffled, duplicated, and dropped message delivery

-To run the smoke test, execute the Python file directly from the command line.
+## How to Run

+From the folder containing the heart files, run the smoke test directly with Python.
+The program will print a short declaration of what is being demonstrated.

-If the test passes, the invariants hold.
+If the program exits cleanly and reports success, the ObliviousHeart invariants hold.

 ---